Quantitative Reifenberg theorem for measures: Good tree

 Since $j$ and $z$ were arbitrary, we have

 We now use Fubini's theorem and estimate \eqref{eqn:individual-excess-bound} to deduce

 This completes the proof of Lemma \ref{lem:excess-bound}. \end{proof}

 To finish the proof of Theorem \ref{thm:good-tree} now ensure that $\delta_1$ small enough so that $30^k e^{c_3 \delta_1^2} \leq 50^k$.
 The inclusions \eqref{eqn:T-ball-inclusions} follow from ``covering control'' and ``graphical control,'' ensuring $\delta_1$ is sufficiently small.
-This completes the proof of Theorem \ref{thm:good-tree}.
-Corollary \ref{cor:good-tree} is simply a restatement of Theorem \ref{thm:good-tree}.
+To see the bound \eqref{eq_measure_est}, observe that by ``covering control'' and Remark \ref{rem:good-mass} we have the inclusion